ansys/pyansys-sound/doc/source/contribute.rst

 There are different ways to run the PyAnsys Sound tests, depending on how the DPF server is started.

-- Run tests with a Docker container:
+- Run tests with a Docker container.

-  For information on getting and running the DPF Server docker image, see: `DPF Server Docker image`_.
+  For information on getting and running the DPF Server Docker image, see :ref:`DPF Server Docker image`.
   Run the tests with this command:

   .. code:: bash